nebuly-ai/optimate/apps/accelerate/speedster/docs/en/docs/installation.md

 ## (Optional) Selective installation of Speedster requirements

-By default, the `auto_installer` installs all the dl frameworks and compilers supported by `Speedster`, but some of these may not be relevant to your use case; therefore, in this section we explain how you can customise the installation of these libraries, avoiding those not needed.
+By default, the `auto_installer` installs all the DL frameworks and compilers supported by `Speedster`.
+However, some of these may not be relevant to your use case.
+In this section, we explain how you can customize the installation of these libraries, avoiding those that are not needed.

-For example, if you want to optimize a model with a PyTorch only optimization pipeline, you would not need to install TensorFlow and TensorFlow-specific compilers.

-To address this need, `Speedster` has been designed to support many frameworks and optimisation techniques, but it is not mandatory to install them all.
-Each time it is used, `Speedster` will perform a check of the libraries installed in the environment, and will only use those that are available.

 To customize the libraries installation you have two options:
 - [Use the auto-installer (recommended)](#use-the-auto-installer-recommended)
 - [Install the libraries manually](#manual-installation)

 ### Use the auto-installer (recommended)
-To understand how to install only the required libraries, let's examine the auto-installer API:
+To understand how to selectively install your preferred libraries, let's examine the auto-installer API:

     python -m nebullvm.installers.auto_installer --frameworks <frameworks> --extra-backends <backends> --compilers <compilers>

-As you can see, three arguments are supported:

-- `--frameworks` is used to specify the deep learning frameworks of the models that should be optimized by Speedster.
-The supported frameworks are: `torch`, `tensorflow`, `onnx` and `huggingface`.
-If you want to optimize a PyTorch model, here you should select `torch`.
-If included in this command, ONNX, TensorFlow and HuggingFace will be automatically installed by the auto-installer (if not already present in your env), while PyTorch must be installed manually before running this command.
-You can specify multiple frameworks by separating them with a space.
-For example, `--frameworks pytorch tensorflow` will set up your environment to optimize PyTorch and TensorFlow models.
-If you want to include all frameworks, you can use `all` as the argument.
-For example, `--frameworks all` will include all frameworks.
+- `--frameworks` is used to specify the deep learning framework of your input model.
+The supported frameworks are `torch`, `tensorflow`, `onnx` and `huggingface`.
+    - if you want to optimize a model with a single DL framework, the code is as follows (example below for HuggingFace):

+        `python -m nebullvm.installers.auto_installer --frameworks huggingface`

+        Please remember that for PyTorch optimization, you should pre-install PyTorch from the official [repo](https://pytorch.org/get-started/locally/).

+    - if you want to optimize models in multiple input frameworks, you can include them separated with a space:

+        `python -m nebullvm.installers.auto_installer --frameworks tensorflow torch`

+    - If you want to include all the frameworks, you can use `all` as the argument:

+        `python -m nebullvm.installers.auto_installer --frameworks all`

     Default: `all`.

-- `--extra-backends` is used to specify the extra deep learning backends to be installed.
-Each framework specified in the previous command can exploit other dl frameworks (we name them backends) to boost the model performance.
-For example adding `onnx` as extra backend when optimizing a PyTorch model will enable the model conversion to ONNX and the optimization with all the ONNX supported compilers.
-The supported backends are: `torch`, `tensorflow` and `onnx`.
-The extra-backends that you select must be compatible with at least one of the frameworks selected with the previous option, please consult the table below to see the compatibility matrix.
+- `--extra-backends`: After entering your input model, `Speedster` converts the input model from its original framework into an intermediate framework to be used during the optimization; we call these intermediate frameworks "backends."
+To learn more, see the section [Model Converter](https://docs.nebuly.com/Speedster/key_concepts/) in the docs.
+This conversion allows `Speedster` to apply all optimization techniques without being constrained by the input framework of your model.

+    The supported backends are `torch`, `tensorflow` and `onnx`.

     You can specify multiple backends by separating them with a space.

+    - For example, if you want to install TensorFlow and ONNX as backends of an HugginFace model, the code is as follows:

+        `python -m nebullvm.installers.auto_installer --frameworks huggingface --extra-backends tensorflow onnx`

-For example, `--extra-backends tensorflow onnx` will install TensorFlow and ONNX.
-If you want to install all the backends supported by the selected frameworks, you can use `all` as the argument.
-For example, `--extra-backends all` will install all backends.
-If you don't want to install extra backends, you can set `--extra-backends none`.
+    - If you want to install all the backends supported by the selected frameworks, you can use `all` as the argument.
+    - If you don't want to install extra backends, you can set `--extra-backends none`.

+    The extra-backends that you choose must be compatible with at least one of the input frameworks you previously selected with the argument `—-frameworks`, please see the table below to see the compatibility matrix.

     Default: `all`.

-- `--compilers` is used to specify the deep learning compilers to be installed in addition to the frameworks.
+- `--compilers` is used to specify the deep learning compilers to be installed.
 The supported compilers are: `deepsparse`, `tensor_rt`, `torch_tensor_rt`, `openvino` and `intel_neural_compressor`.
-The compilers that you select must be compatible with at least one of the frameworks/backends selected with the previous options, please consult the table below to see the compatibility matrix.
-You can specify multiple compilers by separating them with a space.
-For example, `--compilers deepsparse tensor_rt` will install DeepSparse and TensorRT.
-If you want to install all the compilers supported by the selected frameworks/backends, you can use `all` as the argument.
-For example, `--compilers all` will install all compilers.
-Speedster supports also `torchscript`, `tf_lite` and `onnxruntime`, but they are pre-installed in their respective frameworks (torchscript and tf_lite) or installed automatically if the framework is selected (onnxruntime), so you don't have to include them in this list.
-Speedster also supports `tvm`, which is not currently supported by the auto-installer and must be installed manually, see the next section if you want to include it.
+The compilers must be compatible with at least one of the backends selected with the argument `—-extra-backends`, please see the table below to see the compatibility matrix.
+    - You can specify multiple compilers by separating them with a space.
+For example:

+        `--compilers deepsparse tensor_rt`

+        will install DeepSparse and TensorRT.

+    - If you want to install all the compilers supported by the selected frameworks/backends, you can use `all` as the argument.

+    Speedster also supports `torchscript`, `tf_lite`, and `onnxruntime` as built-in; these are preinstalled with their respective backends, so there is no need to include them in the list.
+Speedster also supports `tvm`, which is currently not supported by the automatic installer and must be installed manually; see the next section if you wish to include it.

     Default: `all`.

-Let's see an example of how to use these arguments:
+Let's see an example of how to use these three arguments:

     python -m nebullvm.installers.auto_installer --frameworks torch --extra-backends all --compilers all